-1. by a proof of J. Herbrand which rests on a general theorem about the logical calculus that has been stated for the first time and proved by Herbrand in his thesis "Recherches sur la théorie de la démonstration"41;
+1. by a proof of J. Herbrand which rests on a general theorem about the logical calculus42 that has been stated for the first time and proved by Herbrand in his thesis "Recherches sur la théorie de la démonstration"43; $\|^{214}$

-2. by a proof of G.Gentzen, which results from a sharpening [Verschärfung] and extension of Herbrand's theorem mentioned above found by Gentzen42.
+2. by a proof of G. Gentzen, which results from a sharpening and extension of Herbrand's theorem mentioned above found by Gentzen.44

-For the time being [einstweilen] one has not gone beyond these results, which are important mainly for theoretical logic and elementary axiomatic, and the uncovering mentioned before of the relation between the usual number theoretic formalism and that of intuitionistic arithmetic.
+For the time being one has not gone beyond these results, which are important mainly for theoretical logic and elementary axiomatics, and for the uncovering mentioned above of the relation between the usual number theoretic formalism and that of intuitionistic arithmetic.

-But all problems of completeness which Hilbert posed in his talk "Probleme der Grundlegung der Mathematik" have been treated in various directions.
+But all the problems of completeness which Hilbert posed in his talk of complete induction has to be abandoned.)